Can Proceeds of Nursing Home Resident’s Home Sale be Protected from Medicaid Estate Recovery?

 I can’t tell you about Texas in particular, but I’m not sure why what you propose would work differently there from any other state.
 The first part of your proposal will not work, but the second part will.
 As soon as the asset is sold, the Medicaid recipient will have cash and will be ineligible for Medicaid.
 Exchanging the cash for an interest in an LLC will not help since the LLC interest will still be countable and put the recipient over the Medicaid asset limit.
 If the LLC were written in a way that her interest were inaccessible and non-countable for Medicaid, it would be treated as an nonqualifying transfer of assets and any such transfer would cause her to be ineligible for benefits for up to five years following the transfer.

-However, if the Medicaid recipient leaves the nursing facility and returns home, then she will no longer need current Medicaid eligibility.
+Turning to the second part of your plan, if the Medicaid recipient leaves the nursing facility and returns home, then she will no longer need continuing Medicaid eligibility.
 She could then place the proceeds of sale in a form of ownership that avoids estate recovery.
 This could be an LLC written as you suggest or a revocable trust.

 In short, your problem is that as soon as some assets are sold and the Medicaid recipient has cash, she’ll be ineligible for further benefits.
 She’ll have to pay privately for her care from that moment until enough funds are accumulated for her to move out of the nursing home.
 You’ll have to work with a Texas elder law attorney to determine what that is.
 Some states only seek estate recovery against the probate estate.
 According to the website www.elderlawanswers.com, that’s the case for Texas.
 So it should be as easy as putting the assets into a revocable trust to avoid Medicaid estate recovery.
 But I’d consult with a Texas elder law attorney.
 If you don’t know one, you can find one on the same website.